kubermatic/docs/content/kubelb/main/architecture/_index.en.md

 At its core, the KubeLB manager relies on [envoy proxy][1] to load balance the traffic.
 The manager is responsible for deploying the envoy proxy and configuring it to for each load balancer service per tenant, based on the envoy proxy deployment topology.

-### Envoy Proxy Deployment Topology

-KubeLB manager supports two different deployment topologies for envoy proxy:

-1. **Shared (default)**: In this topology, a single envoy proxy is deployed per tenant cluster.
-All load balancer services in a particular tenant cluster are configured to use this envoy proxy.
-This is the default topology.
-2. **Global**: In this topology, a single envoy proxy is deployed per KubeLB manager.
-All load balancer services in all tenant clusters are configured to use this envoy proxy.
-Pitfalls: Due to a single envoy proxy deployment, service-level network access is required from the tenant namespace to the controller namespace.

-The consumers are not aware or affected by the topology.
-This is only an internal detail for the management cluster.

 ## Personas

 KubeLB targets the following personas: